 Butt-Fusion, also known as heat fusion, is a process used to join thermoplastics such as Aquatherm’s polypropylene together.
 Rather than using glue, solder, or a mechanical connection and gasket, heat fusion physically turns the two pieces of plastic into one piece.
-The process is similar to welding but doesn’t require a filler material nor does the fusion process weaken the material at the point of connection.
-In fact, heat fusion makes the connection at least as strong as the pipe itself.
-In some cases, the connection is even stronger.
+The process is similar to welding but doesn’t require a filler material, nor does the fusion process weaken the material at the point of connection.
+Heat fusion makes the connection at least as strong as the pipe itself.
+In some cases, the connection is even more vital.

 Heat fusion works by returning the connection point to a melted state the way it was during production.
 This allows the polypropylene chains to join together as the connection cools for a permanent bond as if they were manufactured as one piece.
 This prevents any sort of chemical or physical weakness at the point of connection and results in a much lower instance of leaks or failures.

 Check out this short time-lapse video on the process of butt fusion: